JuliaGraphics/Luxor.jl/README.md

 - `carc(xc, yc, radius, angle1, angle2, action)` add arc to current path centered at `xc/yc` starting at `angle1` and ending at `angle2`, drawing arc counterclockwise.

-- `sector(innerradius, outerradius, startangle, endangle, action)` draw a sector/track
+- `sector(innerradius, outerradius, startangle, endangle, action)` draw a sector/track relative to the current 0/0 point.

-Angles are measured from the positive x-axis to the positive y-axis in radians, clockwise.
+Angles are measured from the positive x-axis to the positive y-axis (which points 'down' the page or canvas) in radians, clockwise.

-There is a Point type (the only main type, apart from `Drawing`).

-   `Point(12.0, 13.0)`

 - `rect(xmin, ymin, w, h, action)`
 - `rect(cornerpoint, w, h, action)`